microsoft/JARVIS/README.md

 ## Updates
++  [2023.04.16] Jarvis now supports the OpenAI service on the Azure platform and the GPT-4 model.
 +  [2023.04.06] We added the Gradio demo and built the web API for `/tasks` and `/results` in `server` mode.
    +  The Gradio demo is now hosted on Hugging Face Space.
 (Build with `inference_mode=hibrid` and `local_deployment=standard`)
    +  The Web API `/tasks` and `/results` access intermediate results for `Stage #1`: task planning and `Stage #1-3`: model selection with execution results.
 See <a href="#Server">here</a>.